nouyang/janson299r/wk7/DEBUG.md

 ERROR: LoadError: MethodError: no method matching plotPRM(::algT.roadmap, ::Type{Void}, ::String)

 @ need to use plot =  bloag(); gui(plot) instead of glbaog(); gui()

+#
+SIGH
+glvisualzie() has a tendency to hate 1000 n (as in it will freeze my computer aftwards)

+@ HOW TO heck do I clear all old plots()? destory them